 Capitalize on your strengths, and bulk up on the area that people will assume you’re the worst: https://pmblog..com/The-Venn-Diagram-of-PM-Skills

-What's your take on time estimates at different levels: from concrete engineering tickets estimates, to features (or problems) estimates, to high level strategic goals.
+What's your take on time estimates at different levels: from concrete engineering ticket estimates to features (or problems) estimates and even to high-level strategic goals.
 Do you as a PM do estimates or facilitate estimation processes?

 It’s super important that Engs own the estimates.

-Given my CS background and huge amount of experience at my company, I do help out with estimates a lot.
+Given my CS background and huge amount of experience at my , I do help out with estimates a lot.

 I’m always careful to explain the framing for my estimates and genuinely ask the engineers about why I’m off so I can learn more.

 Who in your team prioritizes bugs and who decides how to divide time between bug fixing and feature development?